Defi-Oracle-Tooling/aks-deployment/Technical_Master_Plan/ANALYSIS_OF_REPOSITORY_COMPONENTS.md

 - **Key Milestones**: Important milestones such as requirements finalization, design completion, development completion, testing completion, and deployment.

 ### Conclusion
-The Technical Master Plan for the AKS-Deployment-1 repository provides a comprehensive strategy for deploying and managing applications on Azure Kubernetes Service (AKS).
+The Technical Master Plan for the ABCDEfGHIJKL repository provides a comprehensive strategy for deploying and managing applications on Azure Kubernetes Service (AKS).
 Each component is thoroughly documented in its respective markdown file, ensuring a structured and organized approach to development, testing, deployment, and maintenance.

 You can review each component in detail by accessing the respective markdown files in the `Technical_Master_Plan` directory of the repository.
 If you need further assistance or modifications, please let me know!